 That same month, China – the world’s top greenhouse gas emitter – pledged to cap rising emissions by 2030, a first for a nation whose policies have favoured unlimited industrial growth.
 In August 2015, U.S. President Barack Obama, perhaps mindful of his legacy, unveiled the first nationwide standards to end the limitless dumping of carbon pollution from U.S. power plants.

-But there is a problem that needs to be addressed if any agreement or treaty reached at the Paris summit is to be realized in the home countries of the parties.
+But there is a problem that needs to be addressed if any agreement or treaty reached is to be realized in the home countries of the parties.
 The central problem is that many of the same countries pledging to take serious action on climate change are also party to, or are aggressively negotiating, trade and investment deals that contain a mechanism that gives large corporations the right to challenge any changes to the current rules under which they operate.

 The mechanism in these trade deals is called investor-state dispute settlement (ISDS).
 It gives foreign corporations the right to directly sue governments for financial compensation if those governments introduce new laws or practices – be they environmental, health or human rights – that negatively affect corporations’ bottom line.
 ISDS essentially grants corporations equal status to governments in these negotiations and privatizes the dispute settlement system between nations.